pubicons/pubicons-assets/README.md

 ```

 # Download FFmpeg
 Must download the external dependency `FFmpeg`.
 And extract the downloaded archive and place the contents in a directory (e.g., C:\Program Files\ffmpeg).
-And add the C:\ffmpeg\bin directory to the Path system environment variable.
+And add the directory (e.g., C:\Program Files\ffmpeg) to the Path system environment variable.

 > Need to verify the setup by running ffmpeg -version in the command prompt.